cosmos/cosmos-sdk/docs/sdk/core/app2.md

 # Transactions

-In the previous app we built a simple `bank` with one message type for sending coins and one store for storing accounts.
+In the previous app we built a simple bank with one message type `send` for sending coins and one store for storing accounts.
 Here we build `App2`, which expands on `App1` by introducing